eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 ## Classpath warnings appear or the application classes are not on the classpath
 If you work with Appsody projects in Codewind for VS Code, you might encounter `Classpath is incomplete` warnings or notifications that application classes are not on the classpath.

-**Workaround** Add the `codewind-workspace` folder to the workspace:
+**Workaround** Add the project's parent folder to the VS Code workspace.
-1. After you create an Appsody Java MicroProfile project, open the `codewind-workspace` folder.
+1. After you create an Appsody Java MicroProfile project, right-click and `Add Project to Workspace` if it is not already added.
-2. Right-click the `codewind-workspace` folder and select **Add Folder to Workspace...**.
+2. Right-click on the project from the workspace view and select **Add Folder to Workspace...** and choose the parent folder of the project.
+Click `Add`.
 3. Choose the project folder and click **Add**.

 <!--